 “The swimmers must choose one or two skills each practice to sharpen.
 You do hundreds of flip turns in practice, but are you in-tune with your technique each flip, or are you just going through the motions?”

 He will break down certain skills and repeat them until the swimmers have their “lightbulb moment” rather than flooding them with information and moving on.

 In addition to his wealth of swim knowledge, Dupree emphasizes the importance of strengthening the mental aspect of competition and the daily grind of training: “The mental aspect of competition is what sets apart the good from the great.”
 Mastering your mindset starts with awareness of your body, confidence in your training, and an informed race strategy built from trial and error.

-Rather than viewing visual impairment as a set-back, he describes it as an opportunity through which he has been able to represent the USA, compete at the highest level, and give back to the swimming community.
 Tucker Dupree embodies the true spirit of competitiveness, resiliency and work ethic.
-Kids of all ages will not only learn technique and skills in a unique way, but also how to sharpen their mental focus and toughness from a master of mindset.
+Swimmers of all ages will not only learn technique and skills in a unique way but also how to sharpen their mental focus and toughness from a master of mindset.
 “You can’t control a lot of things.
-But you can control your attitude, warm-up, and race strategy.”
+But you can control your attitude, warm-up and race strategy.”

 If nothing else, Dupree wishes to impart these nuggets of wisdom: “Know what you can control, and work with what you cannot.
 Find what triggers your ‘happy’ and have a supportive community.
 It’s easy to get caught up in the grind for success.
 But at the end of the day, the ability to have limitless vision and know what makes you happy is what defines success.”